 You can initiate a UI review at any time.
 However, we recommend doing it later in the development cycle, once baselines have been approved and UI Tests are green.

-What commits does Chromatic use to calculate UI changes?
+What commits does Chromatic use to calculate the UI changeset?

 Similar to GitHub code review, Chromatic compares between the latest commit on the PR branch and the ‘merge base’ commit, that is the commit that is the shared ancestor between the PR branch and the branch it was created from.
 It is important that Chromatic has run a build on both commits outlined above.
 If you’ve recently enabled CI and have existing PRs that you would like to review, ensure Chromatic has run in CI for both branches of that PR.